GoogleCloudPlatform/cloud-run-release-operator/README.md

 #### A specific service

-If you want to filter the errors for a specific service that has opted-in for gradual rollout, you can include its service name in the query as follows:
+If you want to filter the errors for a specific service that has opted-in for gradual rollout, you can include its service name in the query:

 ```plain
 resource.type = "cloud_run_revision"